Erezit/Barycentric-Geometry-Calculator/README.md

 <img src="./Textures/Textures/PresetOFF.png" width="200" height="200">
-NoMode - nothing happens, in order to think about the next step<br />
+NoMode - nothing happens, in order to think about the next step